Updated 06.24.26

 Implications of paternal mental health issues

 Paternal mental health issues clearly impact an entire family unit through multiple routes, one being the link with maternal health.
+Research continues to demonstrate the significant impact of paternal mental health on family functioning, relationship quality, and child development outcomes.
 Additionally, it can adversely affect child development.
 A synthesis of systematic reviews and meta-analyses found that paternal mental illness is associated with detrimental effects on various domains of child development, including mental health, social, emotional, language, cognitive, and adaptive behaviour [7].
 These differences persisted in school-aged children, according to a study of the association between paternal depression and kindergartener’s social-emotional skills and academic performance [8].
 Beyond parenting factors and child health, the potential for hostility and conflict in the home is another long-term implication of untreated paternal depression [1].
 This evidence points to a need for stronger support for fathers with depression and their families.

 Though studies of psychosocial interventions to target paternal mental health in this critical period are scarce and often limited methodologically, one systematic review of 11 studies finds that father-focused psychosocial interventions are generally more effective than couple-focused ones [9].
 This might speak to the need for tailored methods that uniquely reflect the challenges of fatherhood and creating spaces where men feel safe to reflect and share their experiences without judgement or expectation.
+Expanding fathers’ mental health support programs or support for dads may encourage more fathers to seek treatment when symptoms first appear.
 In particular, it is important for programs to address the evolving needs of fathers, considering factors like age, relationship status, and socioeconomic background.

 Book an Appointment